-Swissinfo named second-best online medium in Switzerland
+Swissinfo named second-best online media source in Switzerland

 The Yearbook of Media Quality 2025 has once again given Swissinfo a good rating in its media quality analysis.

-The analysis by the Research Centre for the Public Sphere and Society (fög) at the University of Zurich shows stable values for the overall quality of the Swiss media in a ten-year comparison.
+The analysis External linkby the Research Centre for the Public Sphere and Society (fög) at the University of Zurich shows stable values for the overall quality of the Swiss media in a ten-year comparison.
 Out of ten, the Swiss media scored 6.2 (0.1 points lower than in 2024).
 The overall quality of Swissinfo is rated significantly better than average: the quality score rose from 7.4 last year to 7.5.

 As in the previous year, Swissinfo thus came second among the 27 online media analysed.
 Swissinfo continues to hold the top position among the online media of the Swiss Broadcasting Corporation (SBC).
 “The internationally oriented Swissinfo stands out due to its higher categorisation performance beyond the daily news,” the fög said, justifying its rating.